confluentinc/confluent-kubernetes-examples/security/internal_external-tls_mtls_confluent-rbac/README.md

 - mTLS authentication
 - Confluent RBAC authorization

+This scenario uses static host based routing with an ingress controller to provide external access to certain REST based Confluent Platform components.
+View the [static host based routing scenario doc](https://github.com/confluentinc/confluent-kubernetes-examples/tree/master/networking/external-access-static-host-based) for a comprehensive walkthrough of that.

 Before continuing with the scenario, ensure that you have set up the [prerequisites](https://github.com/confluentinc/confluent-kubernetes-examples/blob/master/README.md#prerequisites).

 ## Set the current tutorial directory